Relintai/pandemonium_engine_docs/02_tutorials/04_first_3d_game/03_player_movement_code.md

 combining a speed with a direction.
 Here, we define it as a property because we want to update and reuse its value across frames.

-Note:

-    The values are quite different from 2D code because distances are in meters.
+Note: The values are quite different from 2D code because distances are in meters.
 While in 2D, a thousand units (pixels) may only correspond to half of your screen's width, in 3D, it's a kilometer.

 Let's code the movement now.
 We start by calculating the input direction vector using the global `Input` object, in `physics_process()`.

-gdscript GDScript

 ```
 func _physics_process(delta):